gbif/hp-swissnatcoll/en/how-to-publish-data.md

 3. Click on **Publish**
    - A progression bar appears during the publishing process and disappears when launched.
 4. Check the Publication status of your records on your Collection page.
-5. By clicking on **Show on GBIF** (purple text in the top-left corner of your collection page and visible in all tabs), you can access to the GBIF-uat page of your dataset and check the validity of the data before publishing on GBIF.org.
+5. By clicking on **Show on GBIF** (purple text in the top-left corner of your collection page and visible in all tabs), you can access to the Testing GBIF page of your dataset and check the validity of the data before publishing on GBIF.org.
    - ⚠️Do not delete a collection after publishing on GBIF or it might create unwanted duplicates⚠️
+   - Please check that **the authors of your dataset are correct**, that **the description of your dataset is correct**, and any other metadata visible.
+This is how your dataset will look like on GBIF and be cited by scientists worldwide.
+If anything is wrong or incomplete, please [contact us](mailto:contact-swissnatcoll@infofauna.ch) so that we can advise you on what can be done

 ## Approve my data